yuunoko/neovim-guide/README.md

 ![Ubuntu, username and password](https://i.imgur.com/SuwkQxP.gif)

-Exit the Arch WSL by running `exit` and go back to PowerShell or CMD.
+Exit the Arch WSL by running `exit` and go back to PowerShell (or CMD if PowerShell just throw you erros).
 Go back to the Arch folder directory and run:

 `Arch.exe config --default-user {username}`